 I am available to meet with you individually during my office hours (or by appointment) to discuss any questions or problems you may have about any aspect of the course.
 Feel free to drop by to talk about anything related to the course or history more generally.
 Outside of office hours, E-mail is the easiest way to contact me and during the regular work week I will usually respond to messages within 24 hours.
-You should expect a longer response time to e-mail sent on the weekends.
+I will not respond to e-mail as quickly on the weekends.

-Class materials are available through Canvas - log in to http://bellevuecollege.edu/canvas/ and look for the link to HIST& 148.
+Class materials are available through Canvas - log in to http://bellevuecollege.edu/canvas/ and look for the link to HIST 250.
 In accordance with Bellevue College policy and in order to comply with federal privacy laws, I can only communicate with you via e-mail though your Bellevue College e-mail accounts or Canvas's e-mail system.
 I will NOT reply to messages sent from non-college accounts, e.g. Gmail, Yahoo, Hotmail, etc.